Applying for the startup permit

 No, it has to be a Dutch bank account.
 The candidate must be able to indicate that he or she has sufficient resources to reside and live in the Netherlands.
 If the facilitator does not provide these resources as per the agreement between candidate and facilitator, the candidate must be able to prove this in another way.

-You can't open a Dutch bank account without a residence permit, as a CSN number is required for opening an account and you can only get a CSN number if you have a residence permit.
+You can’t open a Dutch bank account without a residence permit, as a citizen service number (burgerservicenummer, BSN) is required for opening an account and you can only get a BSN if you have a residence permit.

 There are three possibilities for financing the stay in the Netherlands if the candidate cannot open a Dutch bank account: an authorised person can open a postbus rekening – a bank account connected to a PO box in the name of the candidate; a bank account can be opened by a notary; or the necessary financial resources can be transferred through the facilitator, if there is an agreement between the candidate and the facilitator stating that the facilitator will guarantee the necessary funds for the applicant.